RazMag/the-mind/API.md

 The start event will cause the server to start a new level and deal new hands. if the event value is set to `null` then the next level will start.
 It it also possible to send an int as the data of the event and start that specific level.
+Note starting any level higher than 10 will not deal hands and set lowest card to `["uuid" : 101]`

 Example: